 In partnership with CEPIC and IPTC, Google also wants to create a guide for photographers, photo agencies, and publishers that explains how copyright information is included in image metadata.

-Surely image theft cannot be prevented solely by additional author information in the Google Image Search.
+Surely image theft cannot be prevented solely by additional author information in the Google Image Search (see our additional tips for how to protect images from being stolen).
 Nevertheless, the new feature should be welcomed, because it is a step in the right direction.
 After all, it is now much easier for users to obtain information that is relevant to copyright, and to avoid copyright disputes arising in the first place.
 Possibly even the general perception surrounding image right issues is heightened.